rdwrome/cppfa24/08++JUCE/juce_cmake_vscode_example-main/README.md

 - CMake >= 3.15
 - Visual Studio Code

 Also, clangd a language server for C++ is highly recommended.
 In macOS, you can install with `brew install llvm`.
+(THIS INSTALL TOOK ME 2 HOURS - RDWR)

 Ninja is also recommended for fast build (will be used automatically if present in this repository.
 You can change priority of generators in `cmake.preferredGenerators` in workspace setting).